raspberrypilearning/our-beat/en/step_4.md

 --- task ---
 ### The bass joins in

-9. When Bass receives 'newBar', it plays in time with the melody.
+9. When the bass micro:bit receives 'newBar', it plays in time with the melody.

 This bass works well with our melody - you can make your own!